Is Jenna Dewan Tatum Pregnant? ‘Baby Bump’ Photo Surfaces

 Is Jenna Dewan Tatum sporting a baby bump?

-On September 18, photos of the actress and host of NBC’s World of Dance appeared to feature a baby bump and now, fans are wondering if she and her husband, Channing Tatum, are expecting their second child together.
+On September 18, photos of the actress and host of NBC’s World of Dance appeared to feature a baby bump, and now, fans are wondering if she and her husband, Channing Tatum, are expecting their second child together.

 In photos shared by OK!
 Magazine of Jenna Dewan Tatum’s latest outing, she is seen walking on a Los Angeles street in a loose-fitting maxi dress.
-However, while the actress may have been attempting to hide her potential baby bump, the tan dress with white and black stripes clearly showed that she may be a few months pregnant.
+However, while the actress may have been attempting to hide her potential baby bump, the tan dress with white and black stripes clearly showed that she might be a few months pregnant.

 Although the photos may have been taken at a bad angle or after a big meal, many would argue that there’s much more to the story.

-As the outlet explained, Jenna Dewan Tatum was visiting a friend when the suspicious bump photos were taken but, around the same time, she and her husband were on the red carpet in London at the world premiere of Kingsman: The Golden Circle with no baby bump in sight.
+As the outlet explained, Jenna Dewan Tatum was visiting a friend when the suspicious bump photos were taken, but around the same time, she and her husband were on the red carpet in London at the world premiere of Kingsman: The Golden Circle with no baby bump in sight.

-As for what was in sight, that would be hear legs and part of her back side.
-As Entertainment Tonight revealed earlier this week, the actress’ gown was sheer throughout and her husband, Channing Tatum, was a big fan.
+As for what was in sight, that would be her legs and part of her backside.
+As Entertainment Tonight revealed earlier this week, the actress’ gown was sheer, and her husband, Channing Tatum, was a big fan.

 Also during the event, Jenna Dewan Tatum seemingly confirmed that her booty would be changing in the coming months.